PPartisan/RunDo/README.md

 #### Instantiation

-As the class extends `android.app.Fragment`, it is instantiated with `FragmentManager`
+As the class extends `android.app.Fragment`, it requires `FragmentManager`

     RunDoMixer mRunDoMixer;
     //...